owu-1/webpage-parse-checker/README.md

 # webpage-parse-checker
 Generate robust parsing code for webpages

-<b>Warning - A directory named snapshot_cache will be created in the current directory</b>

 <b>Warning - Remember to remove the code and the snapshot_cache folder for submission</b>

 This code will test your parse logic against previous versions of a web-page.
 It also supports warning and displaying to users what parsed data has changed from the previous attempt, and cycling through and displaying on the GUI the changed parsed data

+Note: A directory named snapshot_cache will be created in the current directory

 ## How to use
 Either copy and paste the code into your own file, or import Wayback from a file.
 Importing is better imo